GeoscienceAustralia/ptha/propagation/SWALS/examples/nthmp/README.md

 Benchmark problems from the National Tsunami Hazard Mitigation Program (NTHMP) test suite
 -----------------------------------------------------------------------------------------

-Most of the test problems here were set-up based on problem descriptions in this [NTHMP benchmarking repository](https://github.com/rjleveque/nthmp-benchmark-problems).
-However there are other sources for the [Tauranga Harbour problem](http://coastal.usc.edu/currents_workshop/problems/prob3.html) and the [Hilo Harbour problem](http://coastal.usc.edu/currents_workshop/problems/prob2.html).
+Most of the test problems here were set-up based on problem descriptions in this [NTHMP benchmarking repository](https://github.com/rjleveque/nthmp-benchmark-problems) and the [NTHMP tsunami currents benchmarking problems website](http://coastal.usc.edu/currents_workshop/index.html).
 Please consult these sources for detailed problem descriptions and data.

 The problems are: